stinger222/ongoings-timer/README.md

 ## Usage
   1. Log in using your Trello account
   2. Select the Trello board and list where your ongoing series data will be stored
-  3. Open card creation form  using the "New Card" button
+  3. Open card creation form  using the "New Card" button in dropdown menu
   4. Fill out the form with necessary data such as:
     - Title
     - Time and day of the week when new episodes released